FACTBOX-Now UK's Boris Johnson has quit, who might replace him? | Politics

 KEMI BADENOCH Badenoch was elected to parliament for the first time in 2017.
 She has held junior ministerial jobs, including most recently minister for equalities, but has never served in Cabinet.

 A former Conservative member of the London Assembly, she has also served as vice-chair of the Conservative Party.
 Badenoch, 42, supported leaving the European Union in the 2016 referendum.
+She says she believes in limited government "focused on doing some things well, not lots of things badly".

+She has said she wants tax cuts, but only if government spending also comes down, and has criticised net-zero emissions targets and restrictions on free speech.
 PENNY MORDAUNT

 The former defence secretary was sacked by Johnson after she endorsed his rival, Jeremy Hunt, during the 2019 leadership contest.
 Mordaunt, 49, was a passionate supporter of leaving the EU and has said she will aim to deliver the benefits of Brexit and help Britain recover from economic shocks such as the pandemic.